Best Practices for Square Invoices

-Square Invoices are a great way to bill your customers without having to worry about entering in your customer’s payment card information.
+Square Invoices is a great way to bill your customers without having to worry about manually entering in your customer’s payment card information.
 However, this gives you less visibility into how your customer is paying, so we recommend following these best practices.

 |Seller Community: When to Use Invoices vs. Virtual Terminal vs. Card Not Present.|